How to permanently disable all Google Chrome AI features via Registry on Windows 11 (it works)

 Once you complete the steps, Google Chrome will restore a more traditional web experience without many of the annoying AI features.

-Disable AI features in Chrome with commands
+Disable Google Chrome AI features using commands

-Alternatively, you can also disable virtually every AI feature available in Google Chrome by using Command Prompt with these steps:
+Alternatively, you can also disable virtually every AI feature available in Google Chrome by using the Command Prompt with these steps:

 1. Open Start.